 What Causes Knee Fat?

 A few factors can contribute to the formation of knee fat, including age, genetics, and lifestyle choices.
-For example, as we age, our skin loses its elasticity, which can cause fatty deposits to form.
-If you're genetically predisposed to carrying extra weight around your midsection, you're also more likely to have knee fat.
+For example:

 How to Get Rid of Fat Around Your Knees?